Calestial2/Txtmax/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=F7992D&background=FF8C1100&width=435&lines=++++++++++++++++++++++++++++++++++Txtmax;Linux+Text-based+Editor)](https://git.io/typing-svg)
 ## Text Management And Extended Editor (known as Txtmax)

 Txtmax is a powerful, lightweight, fast, completely free, open-source advanced text editor designed for Linux.
 It features syntax highlighting and various file management capabilities.
-This program allows you to create, view, edit, delete, and get information about text files from the command line with ease.
+This program allows you to create, view, edit, delete, and get information about text files and more from the command line with ease.

 **Programming Language:** C and Makefile